 The final step in preparing the Cordon Bleu is to bread it.
 As we've talked about before on this blog, we are going to use the standard breading procedure.
 This is dredging food in flour, beaten egg, and then bread crumbs.

 Once the chicken is breaded, heat a large skillet over medium heat.
 Add 1 tablespoon of butter and 1 tablespoon of oil into the pan.
-Brown the chicken on all sides, then put in a 400°F oven for 15-20 minutes or until the internal temperature of the chicken reaches 165°f.
+Brown the chicken on all sides, then put it in a 400°F oven for 15-20 minutes or until the internal temperature of the chicken reaches 165°F. Let it rest for a few minutes before slicing so the cheese stays inside.

 Conclusion